 The minimum number of available satellites recommended is 5-7 (minimum 6 if both the GPS and GLONASS system are used), depending on the precision requirements.
 Minimum 5 satellites for normal detail surveying and minimum 7 for e.g. determination of a "fixed" point.
-Satellite prediction tools can be useful to investigate the satellite geometry at a specific time, investigate the number of satellites that will be available, etc. (see skyplot in figure 1).
-Additionally, in some office software it is possible to set an elevation mask and draw obstacles, consequently receiving an estimation of the quality indicators for the specific time epoch (NORIN et. al 2006).
+Prediction tools are also useful to investigate the satellite geometry at a specific time (Positional Dilution of Precision, PDOP), and not only to investigate the number of satellites that will be available.
+Additionally, in some office software it is possible to set an elevation mask and draw obstacles, consequently receiving an estimation of the quality indicators for the specific time epoch (Norin et. al 2006).
+Moreover control, and if necessary, calibration of the optical plumb of the antenna pole are also important preparations.